haas-binge/willibald-data-vault-with-dbt/useful_documents/Willibald_data_vault_with_dbt-01-installation_guidelines_using_dbt_cloud.md

 As soon as we added you to the private share, the database dwa_compare will show up under Snowflake/Data Products/Private Sharing.
 You will need to click on GET to activate this private share for you.

-## Fork repository in GitHub
+## Fork/Clone repository in GitHub

 Log into your github account (or create one).
-Search for our repository: willibald-data-vault-with-dbt Fork the repository.
+Search for our repository: willibald-data-vault-with-dbt Fork or clone the repository.

 ## Set up a dbt cloud account
 If you haven't already, set up a dbt cloud account:https://www.getdbt.com/signup